1.1.4 Resources

 The Heart of Concourse

-You want to run tests on every new commit to the main branch?
-Git resource.
+Run tests on new commits to the main branch: Git resource.

-Fetch or push the latest image of your app?
-Registry-image resource
+Pull or push the latest image of your app: Registry-image resource

 Resources can do a lot of things!
 The main goal of resources is to represent some external system or object in your pipeline.
 That external thing can then be used as a trigger for your Jobs or your Jobs can push back and modify the external system or object.
 It all depends on the resource you use and what features its author has implemented.

-The Concourse team bundles a few basic resource types that come with the Linux tarball you can download from Github.
+The Concourse team bundles a few basic resource types that come with the Linux release that you can download from Github.
 You'll notice that the Linux tarball is much larger than the macOS or Windows tarball because of all the bundled resources.

 You can find out which resources a worker has by running: